-ODE- and PDE-constrained optimization problems, i.e. the minimization of a functional depending on the state of a physical system modeled using a set of (partial) differential equations, appear in many application areas: optimized design in engineering and architecture, metamaterial design in material science, inverse problems in biomedical applications, controllable physically-based modeling in computer graphics, control policy optimization, and physical parameter estimation in robotics.
+ODE- and PDE-constrained optimization problems, i.e., the minimization of a functional depending on the state of a physical system modeled using a set of (partial) differential equations, appear in many application areas: optimized design in engineering and architecture, metamaterial design in material science, inverse problems in biomedical applications, controllable physically-based modeling in computer graphics, control policy optimization, and physical parameter estimation in robotics.

-A common family of PDE-constrained optimization problems in graphics, robotics, and engineering involves static or time-dependent elastic deforming objects interacting with each other via contact and friction forces.
+A common family of PDE-constrained optimization problems in graphics, robotics, and engineering involves static or timedependent elastic deforming objects interacting with each other via contact and friction forces.
 A significant number of approaches have been proposed to tackle PDE-constrained optimization problems of this type (Section 2).

-However, these approaches often make application-specific assumptions aimed at simplifying the differentiable simulator, often sacrificing generality (e.g., handling contact only with simple rigid obstacles or differentiating with respect to material parameters only), robustness (e.g., using a contact model that requires per-scene parameter tuning to prevent failure), accuracy (e.g., using approximate spatial discretizations, or non-physical material and friction models), or scalability (e.g., restricting the number of system parameters with respect to which it can be optimized).
+However, these approaches often make application-specific assumptions aimed at simplifying the differentiable simulator, often sacrificing generality (e.g., handling contact only with simple rigid obstacles or differentiating with respect to material parameters only), robustness (e.g., using a contact model that requires perscene parameter tuning to prevent failure), accuracy (e.g., using approximate spatial discretizations, or non-physical material and friction models), or scalability (e.g., restricting the number of system parameters with respect to which it can be optimized).

-Building on and integrating a broad range of previous work on PDEconstrained optimization, including shape optimization, material property estimation, and trajectory control, we develop a differentiable solver that eliminates or reduces these shortcomings.
+Building on and integrating a broad range of previous work on PDE-constrained optimization, including shape optimization, material property estimation, and trajectory control, we develop a differentiable solver that eliminates or reduces these shortcomings.
 Our solver has the following characteristics:

 - (1) Maximally general differentiability: we support differentiation with respect to all physical parameters (Section 8) involved in the physical problem description: shape, material parameters, friction parameters, and initial conditions.
 The user can pick an arbitrary subset of these parameters to use in objective functions (Section 9.1), differently from previous works which limit this selection (Table 1). - (2) Our contact/friction formulation builds upon the recently proposed Incremental Potential Contact (Section 8.2) approach [Li et al. 2020].
-Our differentiable simulator supports complex geometry, is automatic and robust (with only two main parameters tions), and guarantees physically valid configurations at all timesteps, without intersections nor inverted elements.
-Many previous works instead use a restricted set of contact scenarios (Table 1).(3) We use discretizations of arbitrary order (Section 10), both in controlling the accuracy of the spatial and temporal discretiza-

-(3) We use discretizations of arbitrary order (Section 10), both in space and time with general non-linear elasticity material models, ensuring accuracy.
+Our differentiable simulator supports complex geometry, is automatic and robust (with only two main parameters controlling the accuracy of the spatial and temporal discretizations), and guarantees physically valid configurations at all timesteps, without intersections nor inverted elements.
+Many previous works instead use a restricted set of contact scenarios (Table 1). - (3) We use discretizations of arbitrary order (Section 10), both in space and time with general non-linear elasticity material models, ensuring accuracy.
 Many competing works instead rely on linear time and spatial discretization and often use simplified material models, leading to lower accuracy solutions (Section 2).